Class Information & Guidelines - Fall 2022

 Why mixed-age classes?

 In each class we strive to create a musically-rich, developmentally-appropriate environment where the whole family can enjoy music and nurture skills at the level comfortable for each child.
-Mixed-age classes also provide a rich learning environment because children of different ages thrive when they interact with each other; the babies are often fascinated by the older children, and the older children often enjoy helping and sharing with the younger ones.
-This approach is based on research from music education, early-childhood development, and family relationships.
+Mixed-age classes provide a rich learning environment because children of different ages thrive when they interact with each other; the babies are often fascinated by the older children, and the older children often enjoy helping and sharing with the younger ones.
+This approach is based on research from music education, early childhood development, and family relationships.

 Cell phone use

 We love to see photos and pictures of your little ones and we understand the importance of capturing those moments.
-Taking photos of your child during class is ok but please remember to set your ringer to vibrate during class.
+Taking photos of your child during class is OK but please remember to set your ringer to vibrate during class.
 If you need to take a phone call please step out of the class area.
 As your full participation with your child is key, please refrain from sending and receiving text messages during class.